migescho/migescho.github.io/_posts/2014-09-19-little-git-howto.md

 ```

 ## Tools
-A very nice inux (gnome) tool to display the tree structure of the commits and branches is gitg:
+A very nice linux (gnome) tool to display the tree structure of the commits and branches is gitg:

 ```
 apt-get install gitg